On the Expansion of Group-Based Lifts: Introduction

-If one is interested in explicitly constructing Ramanujan graphs using lifts, then one would need to de-randomize the above probabilistic results in some clever way.
-However, such a de-randomisation might be infeasible if one is looking at lifts of large degree $k$, where $k\rightarrow \infty$ and thus it is essential to look at lifts with low degrees.
-Bilu and Linial \cite{BL06} were the first to study lifts of graphs with bounded degree $k$ and suggested constructing Ramanujan graphs through a sequence of 2-lifts of a base graph: start with a good small $d$-regular expander graph on some finite number of nodes (e.g. $K_{d+1}$).
+Bilu and Linial \cite{BL06} were the first to study $k$-lifts of graphs with bounded $k$, and suggested constructing Ramanujan graphs through a sequence of 2-lifts of a base graph: start with a small $d$-regular Ramanujan graph on some finite number of nodes (e.g. $K_{d+1}$).
 Every time the 2-lift operation is performed, the size of the graph doubles.
 If there is a way to preserve expansion after lifting, then repeating this operation will give large good expanders of the same bounded degree $d$.
-The authors in \cite{BL06} showed that if the starting graph $G$ is significantly expanding so that $|\lambda(G)|\leq \Oh (\sqrt{d\log d})$, then with high probability in the number of vertices of $G$, a random 2-lift of $G$ has all its new eigenvalues upperbounded in absolute value by $\Oh(\sqrt{d\log^3 d})$.
-In the recent breakthrough work of Marcus, Spielman and Srivastava \cite{MSS13}, the authors showed that for every bipartite graph $G$, there exists a 2-lift of $G$, such that the new eigenvalues achieve the Ramanujan bound of $2\sqrt{d-1}$.
-The two results above indicate that understanding the expansion of typical bounded-degree lifts might be the right avenue towards constructing Ramanujan graphs of all degrees.
+The authors in \cite{BL06} showed that if the starting graph $G$ is significantly expanding so that $\lambda(G)=\Oh (\sqrt{d\log d})$, then there exists a random 2-lift of $G$ that has all its new eigenvalues upper-bounded in absolute value by $\Oh(\sqrt{d\log^3 d})$.
+In the recent breakthrough work of Marcus, Spielman and Srivastava \cite{MSS13}, the authors showed that for every bipartite graph $G$, there exists a 2-lift of $G$, such that the new eigenvalues achieve the Ramanujan bound of $2\sqrt{d-1}$, but their result still does not provide any efficient algorithm to find such lifts.

-In this paper, we study 2-lifts and, more generally, $k$-lifts of graphs for bounded $k$.
-We significantly improve the results in \cite{BL06} and present the first unconditional high probability result on expansion of random $k$-lifts for bounded $k$.
-Our main results are optimal up to constants: